FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 What exactly is a geometra and what do they do?

 The function of the geometra needs to be clearly understood.
-He is an expert on property law as well as being qualified to undertake and oversee structural work.
-In consequence we always advise engaging a geometra to draw up the preliminario di vendita, (preliminary contract) otherwise known as the compromesso, which is the legally binding contract between buyer and seller.
-In addition, a geometra is bound by his professional body to observe standards of professional competence and responsibility and can be sued if he fails to match up to them.
+The person is an expert on property law as well as being qualified to undertake and oversee structural work.
+A geometra is bound by his professional body to observe standards of professional competence and responsibility and can be sued if he fails to match up to them.
 He will therefore have indemnity cover similar to other professional advisers.

-In drafting the text of a contract a geometra is responsible for the accuracy of that contract and for representing his client's interests.
+In drafting the text of a contract, which is then passed on to the notary, a geometra is responsible for the accuracy and for representing his client's interests.
 Foreign buyers unfamiliar with the role of the geometra may seek to engage a lawyer (avvocato) but these usually delegate the work of conveyancing to a geometra, so the client who engages anyone other than a geometra may well end up paying two fees, to no advantage!

 What about the choice of a notary?